matt123miller/dnd-journal/game-1/game-1.md

 Mialee had come running out into the walkway, drawing upon the well of power within her to strike at her opposing mage.
 Twisting tendrils of power in the air, she flicked 3 beads of blue energy that arced around the brawling fighters and into the Dwarf.
 One flew too close to the window during it's journey, leaving a deep gouge melted into the glass and burning through to the outside.
 Cold wind began to squeel into the carriage.
 Moments before impact they each expanded into the size of a fist and slammed into his head and torso, knocking him off his perch and onto the floor.

 Liana, who had retreated into the adjacent booth, took the opportunity to scramble over the divide and jumped down onto the Dwarf.
 They grappled on the floor, amongst the sleeping bodies of the Silver Flame.
 They still lay unmoving, sacks over their heads, even next to the rolling tangle of Liana and the mage.
 The greater weight of the Dwarf was nullified by the shock of Mialee's spell and Liana writhed on top of him, trying to bring her dagger to bear.
 Face to face, they shared ragged breaths.
-Liana, oddly detached from her struggle, now noticed the smell of disturbed earth and decay.
+The wooden shaft of the bolt in Liana's shoulder snapped off in the struggle.
+Oddly detached from her predicament, Liana registered an earthy smell, like old leaves and disturbed soil and the sickly sweet undertones of decay.
 His arms and neck, presumably the torso to, were covered in odd grey tattoos that made her stomach roil.
 As they brawled the Dwarf snaked his hand up an arm and shoulder, crushing Liana's throat, denying air and vital blood to her brain.
 Her vision quickly blurring, she still could've sworn the tattoos were moving, pulsing, as she desperately clawed at the hand.
 Without thinking, Liana reached to her belt, pulling a second dagger from a sheath and swung it round wildly, burying it through the Dwarf's arm, the blade sliding between bone and muscle to stick out the other side.

 He screamed then, an animalistic shriek of pain.
 Some innate power instantly flowed through his body.
 Electricity flashed over his skin, mirrored outside the carriage as the train flew along the conductor stones, energy flying over the engine.
 Liana was thrown back off the Dwarf, the electricity clenching her hands to fists, the dagger held firm in her hand as she landed crumpled on the floor.
 The Dwarf crawled away under the chairs to another booth, cradling his bloodied wrist.